bhattvishal/iot-azure-mobilesensors/README.md

 ### 2. **Dashboard App**

 This is another Web App hosted on a Web App instance of Azure App Service Plan.
-This app is hosted on cloud and display a REAL-TIME sensor values from connected Mobile Sensors.
+This app is hosted on cloud and displays a REAL-TIME sensor values from connected Mobile Sensors.